Genetic Susceptibility + Environmental Exposures + Gut Microbial Ecology + Stress Coping

 Differences in the Microbiota

 Over the past decade, the majority of data support the notion that the composition of luminal and mucosal microbiota differs among specific subgroups of IBS patients and healthy individuals.
 (Carroll) The diversity of the microbial population is reduced, the proportion of specific bacterial groups is altered and the degree of variability in the microbiota composition is different in IBS patients when compared with healthy subjects.
-Examples of these modifications are a decreased amount of Lactobacilli and Bifidobacteria along with an increased amount of aerobes relatively to anaerobes in IBS patients.
+Examples of these modifications are a decreased amount of Lactobacilli and Bifidobacteria along with an increased amount of aerobes relative to anaerobes in IBS patients.
 Finally, mucosal bacteria have been found to be more abundant in IBS patients than in healthy controls.
 (4 Distrutti)

 Inflammatory Bowel Disease

 Inflammatory bowel disease causes ulcers in the tissue lining the digestive tract.
 The two most common inflammatory bowel diseases are Crohn’s disease and ulcerative colitis.
 Crohn’s disease (CD) can affect any portion of the gastrointestinal (GI) tract, but mainly affects the small intestine.
 Ulcerative colitis (UC) can affect the small intestine, but more commonly affects the last segment of the colon.
 Arthritis, or inflammation of the joints, is the most common extraintestinal complication of IBD.

 The incidence of IBD has been steadily increasing since the mid-20th century, especially in countries with a Western lifestyle.
 Currently, over 1 in 100 adults in the U.S. have IBD.
 (Dahlhamer) The etiology and pathogenesis of IBD have been associated with the interaction of environmental factors, shifts in the intestinal microbiota, and genetic and immune factors — together which initiate an abnormal immune response and chronic inflammation.
 A cure for IBD would control inflammation and establish appropriate immunological tolerance.

 The Rise of Inflammatory Diseases